The BEST episodes written by David Attenborough

 8.84

-First Life with David Attenborough - Season 1 - Episode 1
+David Attenborough's First Life - Season 1 - Episode 1

 David starts his journey in a forest near the home he grew up in Leicester, where a fossil discovery transformed our understanding of the evolution of complex life.
 He then travels to Newfoundland and the Australian outback, where he unearths the earliest forms of animal life to exist on the planet.